WalletWasabi/WasabiDoc/docs/FAQ/README.md

+---
+title : Frequently Asked Questions
+---

 # Frequently Asked Questions about Wasabi Wallet

 This document contains a list of all the questions and common issues answered in this archive.
 The hyperlinks lead to the separate files with answers to the questions.

 ## [General Bitcoin Privacy](FAQ-GeneralBitcoinPrivacy.md)
 - I have nothing to hide, do I still need financial privacy?